Welcome to today's edition of the Rush 24-7 podcast.

 And during the programs, we always do, I'll be sharing intermittently during the broadcast some of the advances that have taken place since last year.

-Now let's understand what we're up against here.
+Now, let's understand what we're up against here.

-Imagine you're in a doctor's office, and you hear leukemia, lymphoma, myeloma, blood cancer.
+Imagine you're in a doctor's office and you hear leukemia, lymphoma, myeloma, blood cancer.

-Especially if it's about one of your children or another loved one.
+Those are words that no one wants to hear, especially if it's about one of your children or another loved one.

 During the three-hour program today, across this country, 48 people will hear, will be told that they or a child or a loved one has leukemia or lymphoma or myeloma or one of the other blood cancers.

-During this next three hours, 48 people, that's over a hundred and forty thousand people in a year in this same three-hour period, eighteen people will lose the battle with blood cancer, one every ten minutes.
+In this same three-hour period, 18 people will lose the battle with blood cancer, one every 10 minutes.

 That adds up to 53,000 a year.

-Many of you might say, yeah, you're right, Rush, but for me, my life's been touched by a different cancer.
+Now, many of you might say, yeah, you're right, Rush, but for me, my life's been touched by a different cancer.

 Not just leukemia or lymphoma.